Conservar Isolating/Finishing Varnish

-Conservar Isolating/Finishing Varnish is a colorless, reversible varnish comprised of an aldehyde resin (Laropal A81) in an aromatic and aliphatic solvent blend with UV light stabilizer.
+Conservar Isolating/Finishing Varnish is a colorless, reversible varnish comprised of an aldehyde resin (Laropal A81) in an aromatic and aliphatic solvent blend with a UV light stabilizer.
 It can be used both as an isolating varnish and a final varnish.
-The varnish is available in two finishes: Gloss and Matte.
-The Matte varnish has micronized silica added to produce a varnish with less gloss.
-Both finishes can be blended to achieve the desired gloss level.
-The varnish can be removed with most any of the low-aromatic aliphatic solvents.
+The varnish can be removed with most of the low-aromatic aliphatic solvents.

 Laropal A81 is a urea-aldehyde resin used to make pigment pastes and as a medium in conservation colors.
 Accelerated aging tests have shown Laropal A81 to be one of the most stable resins available for use as a varnish.* Even after extended exposure to xenon arc lamps, in conditions simulating direct sunlight, the resin remains soluble in a mixture of aliphatic and aromatic solvents similar in proportion in which the freshly prepared varnish dissolves.
 While some change of the resin occurs after it has aged, this change can be essentially eliminated by the addition of a UV stabilizer,* which is included in Conservar Isolating/Finishing Varnish.